Should you remove the pool before listing?

 - Document the scope for disclosure, inspections, and buyer questions

-Partial fill-in vs full removal before resale
+Partial fill-in or full removal — which works before resale?

 | Decision | Best Fit | Resale Consideration |